ATLnwslVIPs/ATLnwslVIPs.github.io/pages/pages-root-folder/about.md

 Last_Updated: 2025-11-30
 ---

 **Atlanta NWSL VIPs** is independently operated by an analyst, archivist, and long-time supporter of soccer.
 It was created during the early months of COVID - a time when everyone was stuck at home looking for something productive to focus on.
-What started as a simple project to organize match stats quickly turned into a long-term effort to document Atlanta United in a clear, accurate, and meaningful way.
+What started as a simple project to organize match stats quickly turned into a long-term effort to document Atlanta in a clear, accurate, and meaningful way.